kyma-project/kyma/docs/headless-cms/03-03-markdown-documents.md

 ---
 ```

 - The `title` metadata defines the title of your document.
 - The `type` metadata groups single documents together.
 Multiple documents that use the same `type` generate a grouping.
 For example, if you have multiple tutorials, you can group them under a navigation node called **Tutorials**.

 >**NOTE:** If there is only one document of a certain type, remove the `type` metadata, so that the document displays well in the UI.

 ### Display

-In the Documentation view (Docs UI), that is available in the Console UI under the questoion mark icon on the top navigation panel, the metadata allow you to create the left-side navigation structure.
+In the Documentation view (Docs UI), that is available in the Console UI under the question mark icon on the top navigation panel, the metadata allow you to create the left-side navigation structure.
 The Docs UI displays documents grouped under a common `type` in alphanumeric order as per files names.
 The following example shows four documents, their metadata, and corresponding places in the left-side navigation:

 <div tabs>
   <details>